 When it was found that making arrangements for this function was taking up more and more time during the regular fortnightly meetings it was reluctantly decided that this popular get together would have to be terminated or at any rate postponed.

 In 1976 the Circle’s club room at the Maudslay Hotel was required for other purposes and shortly afterwards new headquarters were established at The British Legion Godiva Club in Spon Street.
 Following the unfortunate closure of the Godiva Club, the Circle was extremely fortunate to be offered accommodation at the Stoke Club on Stoke Green.

 With a further move to the Liberal Club on Lockhurst Lane the society finally moved in 1999 to the Arbury Tavern, Webb St., Nuneaton.
 This was the first time that the society had been taken out of Coventry since it changed its name.
 The decision was not taken lightly and was only implemented because the members could not find a suitable venue within the Coventry border.
 Sadly in 2006 the Arbury Tavern closed and the club moved to Bentley Road Social Club Nuneaton.
-After a few good years here the club took the decision in December 2016 to move closer to Coventry and is now based at the Saunders Hall social club bedworth.
+After a few good years here the club took the decision in December 2016 to move closer to Coventry and is now based at the Bedworth Ex servicemans club ryepiece ringway.

 The society remains very strong with an ongoing membership of almost 30+, which includes some professional entertainers, semi-professionals and amateurs.
 As well as closed meetings, where we have visiting lecturers and discussion nights, we also have open evenings where friends and families are invited to be entertained.
 These take the form of competitions, of which we have three: Close up magician of the year, Stage magician of the year and Entertainer of the year.
 The Stage and Entertainer trophies are both fought for on the same evening and is open to anyone wishing to come and watch at the society’s home premises.